 You can’t attach a file from your computer to an email draft and save it as a template.
-The file attachment needs to come through Google Drive instead.
+The Gmail attachment needs to come through Google Drive instead.

 To do that, navigate to where the send button is on your email draft screen.
 Then, place your mouse over the icons to the right of that until you see “Insert Files Using Drive” pop up.
 You should see a window pop up that looks like the above screenshot when you click here.